 New York is one incredible place to visit, especially with all the cool areas of the city to explore.
 This is no truer than with Manhattan, one of the five boroughs that make up the Big Apple.

-With some of the best things to do in New York, Manhattan has a shed load of things to explore.
-Now, if it’s your first time to the city, you’ll likely be rushed off your feet when going around exploring all the different areas and sites that are dotted all across the neighbourhoods.
+With some of the best things to do in New York, Manhattan has a shedload of things to explore.
+Now, if it’s your first time in New York, you’ll likely be rushed off your feet when going around exploring all the different areas and sites that are dotted all across the neighbourhoods.

 With that in mind, take a look at some of the best things to do in Manhattan on your next trip to New York.
 Have fun in the Big Apple!